NuLL3rr0r/omnibackup/README.md

 * Support for MariaDB and MySQL backups as a whole or per database
 * Support for filesystem backups with optional ability to follow symbolic links
 * Support for pluggable customized scripts to extend OmniBackup functionality beyond its original design which allows support for many different backup scenarios that has not been built into OmniBackup, yet
-* Backup file name tagging which allows including date or host name in the archive name
+* Backup file name tagging which allows including date, time, or host name in the archive name
 * Online backup without a prerequisite to suspend any service
 * Support for customized backup tasks priority order
 * Support for multiple backup servers